gabdube/native-windows-gui/readme.md

 The interactive test suite (with over 50 controls) weight **671 kb** on disk and take **1100kb** in memory.
 Launch time is still instantaneous.

 Initial build time takes around **22 seconds** for a basic application.
-This is mainly due to `winapi-rs` taking its sweet time.
+This is mainly due to `winapi-rs` initial compile time.
 Subsequent compile time takes around **0.7 seconds**.

 ## Development